evannetwork/evannetwork.github.io/dapps/hello-world.md

 }
 ```

 Within the src folder, the frontend source code is located.
-In this case, we are using Angular 5 to create and dynamic frontend application.
-Starting by the index.ts file, the build job will include every file into two output files, ts files into an comined js file, that includes logic and html templates and the scss files into an combined css, to declare stylings.
+In this case, we are using Angular 5 to create a dynamic frontend application.
+Starting by the index.ts file, the build job will include every file into two output files, ts files into a comined js file, that includes logic and html templates and the scss files into a combined css, to declare stylings.

 ## 5. Angular
 ### 5.1 index.ts